Indonesian

 Plus, it’s a healthy choice that will satisfy your taste buds without adding extra calories.

-How do I store Malaysian Mee Goreng?
+How do I store Indonesian Mie Goreng?

 Keep proteins separate and avoid storing all of it in one container.
 Freeze in meal-sized amounts.